PLANNING FOR GRADUATE SCHOOL

 - Complete the application process:

-Most graduate schools use online applications, which mean that the student sends all the required materials electronically.
+Most graduate schools use online applications, which means that the student sends all the required materials electronically.